syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Retrieving-Selected-Values.md

 ## SelectedIndex

 You can get or set the index of the selected item using the [`SelectedIndex`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms~Syncfusion.SfAutoComplete.XForms.SfAutoComplete~SelectedIndexProperty.html) property.
 It can be applicable only when [`MultiSelectMode`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfAutoComplete.XForms~Syncfusion.SfAutoComplete.XForms.SfAutoComplete~MultiSelectModeProperty.html) is None.
+SelectedIndex will accept a single integer value.

 ### How to set the index of item to be selected